rsheeter/rsheeter.github.io/more_gids.md

 ## Tl;dr

 The Open Font Format (OFF) is limited to 65k glyphs.
-Raise the limit to at least millions by permitting significantly more glyphs.
+Raise the limit to at least millions.
 In particular, break limits imposed by places that currently use uint16 (ex uint16 numGlyphs in maxp).

 ## Why